 - Content quality

-Once you understand the relevance of these parameters, you can create a more effective property management SEO strategy.
+Once you understand the relevance of these parameters, you can create a more effective multifamily SEO strategy.

 Natural keyword usage is key to effective property management SEO

 The biggest key to performing well in rankings is to use your keywords as naturally as possible.
 Further, you should make sure that your content is relevant to what you want to be found for.
 Remember the buyer’s journey: Are you trying to build awareness for your property?
 Don’t just focus on the property, focus on the location.

 For example, the goal of this blog is to offer practical advice on how to increase your apartment community’s brand awareness and potentially increase your ranking.
 As such, our focus keyword is property management SEO.
 As you read through this blog, you may or may not have noticed that we sprinkled this keyword into the content as naturally as possible.
 At Swifty, we want to rank for the keyword multifamily SEO because all of our apartment web designs were created with property management SEO top of mind.

 Further, this blog is an awareness stage blog, meaning it is merely an educational blog to inform you about a topic relevant to your business and day-to-day duties.
 In the awareness stage, people are likely not looking for your property yet.
 They are, however, looking for resources on the location, places to eat nearby, and what goes on in the neighborhood.